-- Communicating to parents how we keep children safe in our school (including online).
-This policy is made available to all parents on the school website.
-If parents want to raise concerns or complaints about how we keep their children safe; they can do this using our Complaints Policy which is available on our website.
-We also actively seek parent views of safety in school through an annual survey. - Encouraging parents to share and report worries and concerns about the safety and welfare of their child(ren) or any other children.
-We do this by establishing open relationships with parents so that they feel comfortable raising any concerns and reminding parents of the processes are raising concerns on the weekly newsletter.
+- Encouraging parents to share and report worries and concerns about the safety and welfare of their child(ren) or any other children.
+We do this through the school newsletter.
 Staff are expected to respond to any parents who raises worries or concerns to them either about their child(ren) or others in line with Staff Safeguarding Concerns: Recognise, Respond, Report. - The Designated Safeguarding Lead will ensure that we work with parents to offer and enable support for children and their families; taking action to safeguard and promote their welfare (see Designated Safeguarding Lead Response) in line with the local arrangements in the area that they live. - Ensuring that parents are made aware of how to raise safeguarding concerns or criminal behaviour themselves to the Local Authority and/or Enforcement Agencies.
-We do this by sending information regularly on the school newsletter. - Providing parents with regular information, guidance and external support available to them through newsletters and running sessions for parents.
+We do this by information on the school newsletter. - Providing parents with regular information, guidance and external support available to them by signposting on class dojo and on the school newsletter.